Esther Aguigui

-Esther Aguigui (born 13 November 1961) is an Army National Guard officer who currently serves as the Adjutant General of the Guam National Guard.
+Esther Aguigui (born 13 November 1961) is an Army National Guard officer who served as the Adjutant General of the Guam National Guard from 2019 to 2023.
 She was appointed by Governor of Guam Lou Leon Guerrero in 2019.
-She is the first female officer to lead the Guam National Guard in its history.
+She was the first female officer to lead the Guam National Guard.

-As the Adjutant General, she is responsible for leading and coordinating the use of the Guam National Guard in both territorial and federal matters.
+As the Adjutant General, she was responsible for leading and coordinating the use of the Guam National Guard in both territorial and federal matters.

 Education

 Esther Aguigui graduated from George Washington High School in Mangilao, Guam in 1980.
 She earned a B.A. in Education from the University of Guam in 1989.
 Aguigui also earned a M.A. in Strategic Studies from the United States Army War College in 2017.

 Military career

 Esther Aguigui began her military career in 1985, enlisting in the United States Air Force Reserve as an administrative specialist.
 She served in the Air Force Reserve until 1997 when she transferred to the Guam Air National Guard to become the first female First Sergeant in Guam's history.
 In 2000 she was direct commissioned as a 2nd Lieutenant in the Guam Army National Guard and became an Adjutant General officer.
-From 2006-2007 Aguigui was deployed to Afghanistan as a counterintelligence officer.
+From 2006 to 2007 Aguigui was deployed to Afghanistan as a counterintelligence officer.
 She was also deployed to assist with the Hurricane Katrina response in 2006.

-From there, Aguigui then became the first female officer to command a battalion level unit in the Guam National Guard when she commanded the Recruiting and Retention Battalion from 2014-2016.
+From there, Aguigui then became the first female officer to command a battalion level unit in the Guam National Guard when she commanded the Recruiting and Retention Battalion from 2014 to 2016.
 She then became the first female from the Guam National Guard to attend and graduate the resident course of the U.S. Army War College at Carlisle Barracks, Pennsylvania.